• Big Ideas: These short, concise overviews help solidify key concepts in each module and help graduates quickly educate clients.

 • Dietary Considerations and Supplemental Support: dietary suggestions and nutritional supplementation protocols that support healthy physiological function improve nutritional status and bring balance to body systems.
 Emphasis is placed on the Nutritional Foundations, which include digestion, blood sugar balance, mineral balance, fatty acid balance, hydration and a properly prepared, nutrition-dense diet.

-• Functional Clincal Assessment, a technique our students use to identify and correct nutritional imbalances and deficiencies.
+• Functional Clinical Assessment (FCA), a technique our students use to identify and correct nutritional imbalances and deficiencies.

 This technique helps to